Patrick Michael Venditte

 - Height 6' 1", Weight 180 lb.

 - School Creighton University

 Venditte uses a six-fingered glove with two thumbs.
-In 2008, the Professional Baseball Umpire Corporation created a new rule pertaining the ambidextrous pitchers stating that a "pitcher must visually indicate to the umpire, batter and runner(s) which way he will begin pitching to the batter" because of Venditte.
+In 2008, the Professional Baseball Umpire Corporation created a new rule pertaining to ambidextrous pitchers stating that a "pitcher must visually indicate to the umpire, batter and runner(s) which way he will begin pitching to the batter" because of Venditte.
 This was then added to the official baseball rules the following off-season as rule 8.01.

 - Ted Berg: "Ambidextrous pitcher Pat Venditte wants to show the Blue Jays he has Major League arms", "For the Win!", USA Today Sports',, February 23, 2016.